 These requirements apply to Type F Performance Graded Asphalt laboratories that conduct tests to check for compliance with specifications for Performance Graded Asphalt Cement (PGAC) (also known as PG binders).
-The laboratory must have the necessary general equipment for sampling, transportation, storage and sample preparation without adverse effect.
+The laboratory must have the necessary general equipment for sampling, transportation, storage, and sample preparation without adverse effect.
 Unless the laboratory is dedicated to binder testing only, it must also be CCIL certified as a Type A and/or Type B laboratory.
 The laboratory must have the capability to support the specific testing involved.

-2.1 The testing services will be under the direction and control of a person charged with engineering-management responsibility.
-This designated person shall be a Professional Engineer (or equivalent as approved by the Certification Program Manager) and a full-time employee of the PGAC Laboratory and have at least three years' experience in the testing of construction materials.

-2.2 The direct testing services of the Laboratory will be supervised by a supervisory laboratory technician with at least three years' experience performing tests on construction materials.
+- 2.1 The testing services will be under the direction and control of a person charged with engineering management responsibility.
+This designated person shall be a Professional Engineer (or equivalent as approved by the CPM) and a full-time employee of the PGAC Laboratory and have at least three years' experience in the testing of construction materials. - 2.2 The direct testing services of the Laboratory will be supervised by a supervisory laboratory technician with at least three years' experience performing tests on construction materials.
 This designated person shall be able to demonstrate the ability to perform all tests required in the manner stipulated under the governing procedures.
-This person will keep up with developments in asphalt technology and have C.E.T. designation (or equivalent as approved by the Certification Program Manager).

-2.3 The supervisory laboratory technician or the engineering manager will be responsible for reporting the test results to clients.
+This person will keep up with developments in asphalt technology and have C.E.T. designation (or equivalent as approved by the CPM). - 2.3 Technicians employed in the Laboratory shall have the necessary experience to complete the required tests under the direct supervision of the supervisory laboratory technician.
+During the training period of a technician, the test report shall include the name of the certified technician responsible for the testing, and the name of the trainee. - 2.4 The supervisory laboratory technician or the engineering manager will be responsible for reporting the test results to clients